jonathanmorgan/context_analysis/README.md

 Once you've made the changes above, save the `settings.py` file, then go into the `research` directory where manage.py is installed.

-First, we'll just list out the pending migrations, so we make sure the `sourcenet_analysis` migrations are there and running migrate won't cause other changes we don't intend.
+First, we'll just list out the pending migrations, so we make sure the `context_analysis` migrations are there and running migrate won't cause other changes we don't intend.

     python manage.py showmigrations

-Next, we run migrations for sourcenet_analysis using `python manage.py migrate.
+Next, we run migrations for context_analysis using `python manage.py migrate.

-    python manage.py migrate sourcenet_analysis
+    python manage.py migrate context_analysis

-## Enable sourcenet_analysis pages
+## Enable context_analysis pages

 - get the built-in django admins and sourcenet pages working.

-- add a line to resesarch/urls.py to enable the sourcenet_analysis URLs (in `sourcenet_analysis.urls`) to the urlpatterns structure.
+- add a line to resesarch/urls.py to enable the context_analysis URLs (in `context_analysis.urls`) to the urlpatterns structure.

     - Add:

-            # sourcenet_analysis URLs:
+            # context_analysis URLs:
-            url( r'^sourcenet/analysis/', include( 'sourcenet_analysis.urls' ) ),
+            url( r'^sourcenet/analysis/', include( 'context_analysis.urls' ) ),

     - Result: